rokucommunity/brighterscript/README.md

 Type: `boolean`

 If `true`, after a successful build, the project will be deployed to the Roku specified in host.
 Defaults to `false`.
-If this field is set to `true`, then the `host`, `username`, and `password` fields must be set as well.
+If this field is set to `true`, then the `host` and `password` fields must be set as well.

 #### `host`